ajrosen/Bitwarden-Accelerator/README.md

 **Download Attachments**

 If an item has attachments, this will show you a list with their names and sizes.
 Select one to save that attachment to the *Downloads Folder*.

+**Edit Item**

+Lets you edit the username, password, or name of the item.

 **Delete Item**